What to Expect After the Cabin Crew Assessment Day

 Travel arrangements

 When the paperwork is arranged, you will receive your e-ticket from the airline and a copy of your entry visa.
-The airline will advise you on your travel dates, initial accommodation, and what to expect next.
+The airline will advise you on travel dates, initial accommodation, and what to expect next.

 From here onwards, you can start packing.
 You will be given a checked baggage allowance, so consider what you want to take to your new home.
 Consider having a few things that will remind you of the loved ones you leave behind.